 Final Thoughts

-Voles can cause serious damage to lawns, gardens, and landscaping throughout the Treasure Valley, especially during winter months.
-Early identification and swift action are key to preventing costly repairs in the spring.
+Voles can quietly cause extensive lawn and landscape damage, especially during winter months.
+Early identification and proactive control are key to preventing costly spring repairs.